KirillOsenkov/MetadataTools/src/BinaryCompatChecker/readme.md

 ```
 Usage: checkbinarycompat <file-spec>* <option>* @<response-file>*

+Inspects assemblies and app.config files in a directory and reports potential issues.
+Writes a report of possible issues to BinaryCompatReport.txt (sorted alphabetically).
+File name/path can be customized using -out:<reportPath.txt>
+If the file exists, it is used as a baseline.
+If the report matches the baseline, it succeeds and returns exit code 0.
+If the report doesn't match the baseline, the report is written and exit code is 1.
+You can specify a separate baseline file using -baseline:<baselinePath.txt>
+This way you can compare with the baseline and write the report to a different file.

 File specs may be specified more than once.
 Each file spec is one of the following:

     * absolute directory path